monsurah-jim/ANALYSIS-OF-THE-RESULTS/README.md

 ## OBSERVATION
- I observed that they made the highest profit in the year 2017, followed by subsequent years and also noticed that some products were more popular than others in some countries and also they also need to make awareness of their products and go to grassroots to find out why some products are more popular than the others.
+1. I observed that they made the highest profit in the year 2017, followed by subsequent years  of  2018 and 2019.
+2. Some products were more popular than others in some countries.
+3. They need to make awareness of their products and go to grassroots to find out why some products are more popular than the others.
+4. The operated in 5 countires in Africa, employed 11 sales representatives and also seven drinks in total.